kokizzu/goproc/README.md

 Q: Why not just channel? why callback?

-A: Because channel requires a consumer or it would stuck, while callback doesn't.
+A: Because channel requires a consumer or it would stuck/block, while callback doesn't (this is why I add flag to activate the channel API).
 To the interviewer that rejected me because I didn't use channel at the first time, jokes on you XD

 ## TODO